 Ten grams of each vegetable sample was weighed and blended using an RM 206 model blender containing 100 ml of sterile saline solution for 2 min under sterile conditions.
 The blender was carefully disinfected to prevent any cross-contamination.
-Then the same method was employed as in this Section.
+Then the same method was employed as in Section "Sample collection for waste water" above.

-Plate 2: Loops full of the sample preparation
+Plate 2: Loops full of the sample preparation.